Ludwig Boltzmann: Academic career

 In 1872, long before women were admitted to Austrian universities, he met Henriette von Aigentler, an aspiring teacher of mathematics and physics in Graz.
 Her nieces were Slovenian painters Avgusta Šantel and Henrika Šantel.
 Henriette was refused permission to audit lectures unofficially.
 Boltzmann supported her decision to appeal, which was successful.
 On 17 July 1876 Ludwig Boltzmann married Henriette; they had three daughters: Henriette (1880), Ida (1884) and Else (1891); and a son, Arthur Ludwig (1881).
 Boltzmann went back to Graz to take up the chair of Experimental Physics.
 Among his students in Graz were Svante Arrhenius and Walther Nernst.
 He spent 14 happy years in Graz and it was there that he developed his statistical concept of nature.

-Boltzmann was appointed to the Chair of Theoretical Physics at the University of Munich in Bavaria, Germany in 1890.
+Boltzmann was appointed to the Chair of Theoretical Physics at the Ludwig-Maximilians-Universität München in Bavaria, Germany in 1890.

 In 1894, Boltzmann succeeded his teacher Joseph Stefan as Professor of Theoretical Physics at the University of Vienna.